Data processing addendum

 2.1 Relationship of the parties.

 (a) Deputy as a processor.
-The parties acknowledge that, except as set out in Section 2.1(b), Customer shall act as a controller and Deputy shall act as a processor in respect of its processing of the personal data of Authorised Users (the “Data”) disclosed to Deputy for the purpose of Deputy providing the Services.
+The parties acknowledge that, except as set out in Section 2.1(b), Customer shall act as a controller and Deputy shall act as a processor in respect of its processing of Customer Personal Data disclosed to Deputy for the purpose of Deputy providing the Services.

 2.2 Prohibited Data.
-Customer will not disclose (and will not permit any Authorised User to disclose) any special categories of personal data to Deputy for processing.
+Customer will not disclose (and will not permit any Authorised User to disclose) any special categories of personal data (including “Protected Health Information” as defined by the United States Health Insurance Portability and Accountability Act) to Deputy for processing.
+Notwithstanding the foregoing, Customer may disclose (and may permit its Authorised Users to disclose) biometric data to Deputy for processing for the sole purpose of Deputy’s optional “Face Unlock” Kiosk feature.

 2.4 Security.
-Deputy shall implement appropriate technical and organisational measures to protect the Data against a Security Incident and to preserve the security and confidentiality of the Data, in accordance with Deputy’s security standards described at the following URL: https://www.deputy.com/au/security-features (“Security Measures”).
+Deputy shall implement appropriate technical and organisational measures to protect Customer Personal Data against a Personal Data Breach and to preserve the security and confidentiality of Customer Personal Data, in accordance with Deputy’s security standards described at the following URL: https://www.deputy.com/au/security-features (“Security Measures”).
 Customer acknowledges that the Security Measures are subject to technical progress and development and that Deputy may update or modify the Security Measures from time to time.

-2.5 Security Incidents.
-Upon becoming aware of a Security Incident, Deputy shall notify Customer without undue delay by written notice with all relevant details reasonably available of the Security Incident to allow Customer to fulfil its data breach reporting obligations under Applicable Data Protection Laws.
-Customer shall take further steps to contain, investigate and mitigate the effects of the Security Incident.
-Deputy’s notification of or response to a Security Incident in accordance with this Section 2.5 will not be construed as an acknowledgement by Deputy of any fault or liability with respect to the Security Incident.
+2.5 Personal Data Breach.
+Upon becoming aware of a Personal Data Breach, Deputy shall notify Customer without undue delay by written notice with all relevant details reasonably available of the Personal Data Breach to allow Customer to fulfil its data breach reporting obligations under Applicable Data Protection Laws.
+Deputy shall take further reasonable steps to contain, investigate and mitigate the effects of the Personal Data Breach.
+Deputy’s notification of or response to a Personal Data Breach in accordance with this Section 2.5 will not be construed as an acknowledgement by Deputy of any fault or liability with respect to the Personal Data Breach.

 2.6 Confidentiality.
-Deputy shall take reasonable steps to ensure that it has appropriate policies and procedures in place in relation to any person that it authorises to process the Data (including Deputy’s employees, agents and Sub-processors) and to ensure that such persons are subject to a duty of confidentiality.
+Deputy shall take reasonable steps to ensure that it has appropriate policies and procedures in place in relation to any person that it authorises to process Customer Personal Data (including Deputy’s employees, agents and Sub-processors) and to ensure that such persons are subject to a duty of confidentiality.

-2.7 Deletion or return of the Data.
-Upon written request from Customer, Deputy shall anonymise, delete or return to Customer all Data in its possession or control subject to any requirement on Deputy to retain some or all of the Data to comply with applicable laws, in which event Deputy shall isolate and protect the Data from further processing except to the extent required by such law until deletion is possible.
-Customer acknowledges that there may also be circumstances in which one or more of its Authorised Users are Authorised Users of one or more other customers and in such circumstances, Deputy will continue to process the applicable Data related to such Authorised User(s) until a written request from such Authorised User(s) is received by Deputy in accordance with this Section 2.7.
+2.7 Deletion or return of Customer Personal Data.
+Upon written request from Customer, Deputy shall anonymise, delete or return to Customer all Customer Personal Data in its possession or control subject to any requirement on Deputy to retain some or all of the Customer Personal Data to comply with applicable laws, in which event Deputy shall isolate and protect the Customer Personal Data from further processing except to the extent required by such law until deletion is possible.
+Customer acknowledges that there may also be circumstances in which one or more of its Authorised Users are Authorised Users of one or more other customers and in such circumstances, Deputy will continue to process the applicable Customer Personal Data related to such Authorised User(s) until a written request from such Authorised User(s) is received by Deputy in accordance with this Section 2.7.

 (i) Module Two will apply;